netkicorp/transactid-library-python/README.md

 ## General Usage

 When instantiating the class you'll need a private key PEM and optionally a certificate PEM.
-Both as standard str types.
-Certificate will only be needed when creating signed objects.
+Both as standard str types (we convert to byte string ourselves).
+A certificate will only be needed when creating signed objects.
 If you aren't signing or creating objects you won't need that but private key PEM is always required.

     from transactid import TransactID
     transact = TransactID(private_key_pem=private_pem, certificate_pem=cert_pem)